 \begin{thm}[Yu] Let $\G$ be a hyperbolic group.
 Then, for large enough $p$, the linear isometric action of $\G$ on $\ell^p(\G\times\G)$ admits a proper cocycle. \end{thm}

 If we let a non-elementary hyperbolic group $\G$ act on its boundary $\bd\G$ rather than on itself, then a number of finiteness properties emerge at infinity.
 An example is the fact that, although $\G$ is non-amenable, the action of $\G$ on $\bd\G$ is amenable (S. Adams \cite{Ada}).
-In a recent joint work with Emerson \cite{EN}, we construct a (homologically meaningful) Fredholm module for the $\mathrm{C}^*$-crossed product $C(\bd \G)\rtimes \G$ which is $p$-summable for every $p\in (2,\infty)$ greater than the visual dimension of $\bd\G$.
+In a recent joint work with Emerson \cite{EN}, we construct Fredholm modules for the $\mathrm{C}^*$-crossed product $C(\bd \G)\rtimes \G$ which are $p$-summable for every $p\in (2,\infty)$ greater than the visual dimension of $\bd\G$.
 Very informally, this means that the action of a hyperbolic group on its boundary is summable above the Hausdorff dimension of the boundary.
 This finiteness phenomenon is the inspiration for the following boundary analogue of Yu's theorem:

 \begin{thm} Let $\G$ be a non-elementary hyperbolic group and let $\bd\G$ denote its boundary.
 Then, for large enough $p$, the linear isometric action of $\G$ on $L^p(\bd\G\times\bd\G)$ admits a proper cocycle. \end{thm}